 2. How much can I borrow?

-This is no doubt front-and-centre in your mind from the moment you start thinking about upsizing – and for good reason.
+For many people thinking about upsizing, budget is front of mind – and for good reason.
 Your borrowing capacity will determine the size of the property you can buy and in which suburbs.

 Thankfully there are lots of online mortgage calculators that can give you an idea of how much you can borrow, but these aren’t always accurate and may not take into account important factors of your finances and lifestyle.
 That’s why it’s recommended you speak directly to your lender or a mortgage broker so they can give you a clear indication of your capacity to upsize.